Anatta336/vue-quote-builder/Progress.md

 What more can I do with the Vue.use() static method?
 Currently used for telling it to use vue-router

 On success, what should Laravel be returning as a response?
+    Been doing stuff like: return response('', Response::HTTP_NO_CONTENT);

+How best to distribute the work/logic for handling this cart/quote system.
+Feels like I'm doing too much on the QuoteController.

+When taking input for creating a "product in quote" it'll receive an ID for each.
+Should FormRequest-type validation handle checking that those IDs exist on the relevant tables?
+It'll get checked by the database-level foreign key enforcement.
+But would be nice to have a more human-friendly check first.
+Remember (and note in comment) that some other user could be logged in that deleted a product/quote in the time between a dropdown being populated and the dropdown being used.